soverdrive/boltrus/README.md

 	"name": "albert",
 	"job":  "Awesome",
 }).Error("Boltrus")

+//you can also delete log in the given days, this will delete all logs older than 7 days hooker.DeleteLog(7)
 ```

 Log Schema
 -----------
-Log Message will be saved as a bucket.
+Each log Message will be saved as a bucket.
 Each `log message bucket` could have many different fields that saved as `fields bucket` inside `log message bucket`.
 Each `fields bucket` will have `timeseries data` for when this particular log message and fields occurs.

+All logs are saved in a bucket named `log date bucket` where `log message bucket` will be seperated based on the date they logged

 ```
+Bucket = log time
-Bucket = Log Message
+-> Bucket = Log Message
     -> Bucket = Fields
-    -> key = time, value = 1
+      -> key = timestamp, value = 1
 ```

 Info